unbit/uwsgi-docs/KSM.rst

 Enabling KSM support in uWSGI
 -----------------------------

 If you have compiled uWSGI on a kernel with KSM support, you will be able to use the ``ksm`` option.
 This option will instruct uWSGI to register process memory mappings to the KSM daemon after each request or master cycle.

-Don't worry -- if no page mapping has changed from the last scan, no expensive syscalls are used.
+If no page mapping has changed from the last scan, no expensive syscalls are used.
 (Each mapping requires a ``madvise`` call.)

 Performance impact
 ------------------

-Checking for process mappings requires parsing the :file:`/proc/self/maps` file after each request.
+Checking for process mappings requires parsing the /proc/self/maps file after each request.
 In some setups this may hurt performance.
-But don't worry -- you can tune the frequency of the uWSGI page scanner by passing an argument to the ``ksm`` option.
+You can tune the frequency of the uWSGI page scanner by passing an argument to the ``ksm`` option.

 .. code-block:: sh